erimcg/Using-D3js/06_02_trees.md

 # Trees

-[d3.tree()](https://github.com/d3/d3-hierarchy/blob/master/README.md#tree) returns a layout function that can be used to layout the nodes in a hierarchal model as a tree.
+[d3.tree()](https://github.com/d3/d3-hierarchy/blob/master/README.md#tree) returns a layout function that, when called, sets x and y coordinates for each node in the hierarchy in a manner that keeps nodes that are at the same level aligned.

-We'll often see this method used to create visualization, like the one below, where the nodes are represented by circles and the links are represented by lines drawn between the pairs of circles.
+Below we create a hierarchal model of some data, call a tree layout function to establish x and y coodinates for the nodes, and render circles and lines to represent nodes and lines, respectively.

 ```
 <svg id="demo1" width=200 height=120>